-- We will offer places to qualifying internal candidates and the top 90 external, on time, applications based on the points total of their best 8 GCSEs. - Places on individual courses will be subject to maximum class sizes with oversubscription criteria based on giving preference to those students who opted for the subject prior to the results day, and then ordered by the grade in a related subject, and the points total of the best 8 GCSEs. - For qualifying external candidates outside of the top 90 the school may be able to offer a place if there is space on the selected courses, or if a modified course offer (including reserve choices or a reduced number of options) is possible.
+- We will offer places to qualifying internal candidates and then to 90 external, on time, applications in the order as set out in 4 a. b. and c. above. based on the points total of their best 8 GCSEs. - Places on individual courses will be subject to maximum class sizes with oversubscription criteria based on giving preference to those students who opted for the subject prior to the results day, and then ordered by the grade in a related subject, and the points total of the best 8 GCSEs; this part of the process limiting subject spaces applies to all applicants. - For qualifying external candidates not initially offered a place, the School may be able to offer a place if there is space on the selected courses, or if a modified course offer (including reserve choices or a reduced number of options) is possible; this option remains at the School's discretion.